BitMiracle/Docotic.Pdf.Samples/Samples/Layout/HeaderFooter/README.md

 You can use PageLayout.Header and PageLayout.Footer methods to add common headers and footers to PDF pages.
 Use TextContainer.CurrentPageNumber method to add a page number to the current page.

+The library also provides ways to add common headers and footers within page body:
+* Use LayoutContainer.Table method to add a table.
+Then, use Table.Header() and Footer() methods.
+* Use LayoutContainer.Decoration method to add a decoration container.
+Then, use Decoration.Before() and Decoration.After() methods.

 This sample code uses free [Docotic.Pdf.Layout add-on](https://www.nuget.org/packages/BitMiracle.Docotic.Pdf.Layout/) for Docotic.Pdf library.

 ## See also